jmw-phys/iNORG/README.md

 ## Documentation

-A tutorial is planned to be included in the `docs` folder.
-In addition, a new tutorial article will soon be available on arXiv—stay tuned!
+A tutorial will be provided in the `docs` folder.
+Additionally, a new tutorial article detailing the specific implementation algorithms and user manual for iNORG will soon be available on arXiv—stay tuned!
 [See author publications on arXiv](https://arxiv.org/search/?query=Wang%2C+Jia-Ming&searchtype=author&abstracts=show&order=-announced_date_first&size=50)

 ## Research Publications with iNORG